History of AVCon

 July 15th, 16th and 17th, 2016 – Adelaide Convention Centre

-In the first couple of years of AVCon, a new logo was designed for every event until 2006.
-The logo used for that year’s Pirates vs Ninjas theme (originally designed by Julian Austin) became the base of all future logos.
-Each year, colours would change, and other design elements would be grafted onto it to give that year’s version of the logo a unique flavour based on that year’s theme.
-Other branding elements of AVCon were designed around the logo so that the look and feel differed vastly from year to year.
-In 2016, Team AVCon Inc. decided to update the event brand and develop a redesigned logo and definitive style guide for all AVCon design assets going forward to give the event a consistent look and feel.
+In the first couple of years of AVCon, a new and unique logo was designed for every event.
+This lasted until 2006 when the logo used for that year’s Pirates vs Ninjas theme (originally designed by Julian Austin) became the base of all future logos.
+Each year, colours would change, and other design elements would be grafted onto the logo to give that year’s version a unique flavour based on its theme.
+Other branding elements of that year’s AVCon were designed around the logo, so that the look and feel differed vastly from year to year.
+In 2016, Team AVCon Inc. decided to update the event brand and redesigned the logo.
+This new logo was to be used every year and a definitive style guide for all AVCon design assets was developed alongside it.
+Going forward it would give the event a consistent look and feel each year.

 The AVCon ball this year ran as ‘The Technomagic Cotillion’ on the 25th of June at The Adelaide German Club.
 It featured personalities from Nova 919 radio station.

 The theme is Mecha versus Magica.
 Earth is destroyed, so humanity has moved to the planet AV-CON, where a mysterious mineral called ‘core’ exists.
 Humanity has learned to utilise this power in two ways; the ‘pure’ who use it to power mechanical suits and the ‘augmented’ who absorb the power to give themselves magical abilities.
 Ayvee represented the ‘pure’ and came decked out in a mechanical body suit.
-Switch was the ‘augmented’ and decked a wizard vibe.
-Once again, two cosplayers acted as the real-life Ayvee and Switch with amazing cosplay this year.
+Switch represented the ‘augmented’ and bore a wizard vibe.
+Once again, two cosplayers acted as the real-life Ayvee and Switch in amazing cosplay.

 Madman, Shin Tokyo, Hanabee, Adelaide Convention Centre, and UniSA are major sponsors, with Japan Foundation, SMITE, Oaks, Monkeystack, Animelab, Arda Wigs, Eckersley’s, Adelaide City Council, and CDW studios being minor sponsors.